Standing Policies of the Board of Legal Specialization and Education 200 Florida Certification Plan

-(4) preparing, overseeing, administering, and grading the examination; and
+(4) preparing, overseeing, administering, and grading the examination;

-(5) performing other duties deemed appropriate.
+(6) performing other duties deemed appropriate.

 (a) Supreme Court Approval.
 Each area of certification must be approved by the Supreme Court of Florida.

 (b) Approved Areas.
-The areas of certification and the dates of approval are: tax (7/1/82); civil trial (7/1/82); marital and family law (7/1/84); wills, trusts and estates (7/1/85), criminal law (trial and appellate) (7/1/86); real estate (7/1/86); workers' compensation (7/1/87); appellate practice (7/1/93); health law (9/1/94); immigration and nationality law (9/1/94); admiralty and maritime (7/20/95); aviation (7/20/95); business litigation (7/20/95); and city, county and local government (7/20/95); elder law (7/17/97); international law (12/18/97); antitrust and trade regulation (3/23/00); labor and employment law (3/23/00); construction law (5/20/04); intellectual property law (8/1/06); and, state and federal government and administrative practice (8/1/06); education law (6/11/09); and adoption law (6/11/09).
+The areas of certification and the dates of approval are: tax (7/1/82); civil trial (7/1/82); marital and family law (7/1/84); wills, trusts and estates (7/1/85), criminal law (trial and appellate) (7/1/86); real estate (7/1/86); workers' compensation (7/1/87); appellate practice (7/1/93); health law (9/1/94); immigration and nationality law (9/1/94); admiralty and maritime (7/20/95); aviation (7/20/95); business litigation (7/20/95); city, county and local government (7/20/95); elder law (7/17/97); international law (12/18/97); antitrust and trade regulation (3/23/00); labor and employment law (3/23/00); construction law (5/20/04); intellectual property law (8/1/06); state and federal government and administrative practice (8/1/06); education law (6/11/09); and adoption law (6/11/09).

 (c) Amendments to Area Standards.
-Each certification committee, in accordance with the Rules Regulating The Florida Bar, has the responsibility to recommend to the BLSE criteria for certification including, but not limited to, amendments to area standards.
-Prior to referral to the BLSE, any amendment(s) to area standards shall first be provided to the relevant bar section, division, and substantive law committee(s) of The Florida Bar with an invitation to comment.
-A 45-day response time shall be suggested; however, reasonable accommodations to extend such period shall be permitted to ensure a substantive review.
-Bar section, division, and substantive law committee input shall not be construed as a means to veto proposed changes, but merely to allow all those who have expertise in a given field to offer substantive comment to ensure the continued maintenance of reasonable and uniform standards concerning education, experience, proficiency, and professionalism.
+Each certification committee, in accordance with the Rules Regulating The Florida Bar, has the responsibility to recommend to the BLSE criteria for certification and recertification including, but not limited to, amendments to area standards.
+Before referral to the BLSE, any amendment to area standards will first be provided to the relevant bar section(s), division(s), and substantive law committee(s) of The Florida Bar with an invitation to comment.
+A 45-day response time will be suggested; however, reasonable accommodations to extend such period will be permitted to ensure a substantive review.
+Input received from section(s), division(s), and substantive law committee(s) of The Florida Bar will not be construed as a means to veto proposed changes, but merely to allow all those who have knowledge in a given field to offer substantive comment to ensure the continued maintenance of reasonable and uniform standards concerning education, experience, proficiency, and professionalism.

 (1) the benefit of the area's existence for both the public and the profession;